Kaiping Tramway and Imperial Railways of North China

 The first railway to be built and survive in China was the Kaiping (開平) colliery tramway located at Tangshan in Hebei province.
 However, this was not the very first railway in China.
-An earlier attempt to introduce railways had been made in 1876 when the short Shanghai to Wusong narrow gauge line known as the "Woosung Road Company" was built but then pulled up within less than two years because of Chinese government opposition.
+An earlier attempt to introduce railways had been made in 1876 when the short Shanghai to Wusong 762 mm (2 ft 6 in) narrow gauge line known as the "Woosung Road Company" was built but then pulled up within less than two years because of Chinese government opposition.